-At Abeo School Change we cultivate and develop the internal capacity of schools to improve performance in multiple areas.
+At Abeo School Change we cultivate and develop the internal capacity of schools and school systems to improve performance in multiple areas.
 We accomplish this through a strong human-centered focus on organizational culture, the collective efficacy of teachers and leaders, and instructional excellence in the classroom.

 Latest on The Abeo Blog

 Greg Satell, one of the go-to thinkers on organizational culture that we follow, has a recent post where he identifies the tension between leading for organizational efficiency and leading for a high-performing, high-trust work culture.

 This is especially pertinent for educational institutions, who, as we're often reminded by historians of education, are heirs to the traditions of Scientific Management, Fredrick Winslow Taylor's turn-of-the-20th-Century theories of organizational efficiency. read more

 It's a core principle: the systems and schools we work with have it in their best interests to be learning organizations that respond and adapt quickly to complex, unpredictable, and fast changing contexts.

 A recent article in the Harvard Business Review by Francesca Gino and Bradley Staats, looks at organizational learning, and, perhaps more importantly, at what failure to learn looks like in organizations. read more

 We've worked with Nate Gibbs-Bowling, Washington State Teacher of the Year, for a number of years now.
 His latest interview with the Tacoma News Tribune is full of great quotes that contain keen observations and ideas on education that make him one of the emerging important voices in American public education. read more